-Issue Potential cause Potential solution Feedback, "whistling" Is your earmould or dome inserted correctly in the ear?
-Re-insert it.
-Is the volume very loud?
-Reduce the volume.
-Are you holding an object (e.g. a hat or a phone) close to a hearing aid?
-Move your hand away to create more space between the hearing aid and the object.
-Is your ear full of wax?
-Visit your physician.
-No sound Is the hearing aid turned off?
-Turn it on.
-Is the hearing aid in telecoil mode?
-Switch to the microphone program.
-Is there a battery in the hearing aid?
+Issue Potential cause Potential solution Feedback, "whistling" Is your earmould or dome inserted cor- rectly?
+Re-insert it Is the volume very loud?
+Reduce the volume Are you holding an object (e.g. a hat or a phone) close to a hearing aid?
+Move your hand away to create more space between the hearing aid and the object Is your ear full of wax?
+Visit your physician

+Issue Potential cause Potential solution No sound Is the hearing aid turned on?
+Turn it on Is the hearing aid in telecoil mode?
+Switch to the microphone program Is there a battery in the hearing aid?
 Insert a new battery Is the battery still good?
-Replace with a new battery Is the plastic tube, earmould or dome clogged or broken?
-Consult your hearing care professional.
-Is your ear full of wax?
-Visit your physician.

-Issue Potential cause Potential solution Sound is distorted, spluttering The battery is dead Replace it with a new one or weak Is the battery dirty?
+Replace with a new battery Is the plastic tube or earmould clogged or broken?
+Consult your hearing care professional Is your ear full of wax?
+Visit your physician Sound is distorted, spluttering or weak The battery is dead Replace it with a new one Is the battery dirty?
 Clean it or replace it with a new one Is the plastic tube or earmould clogged or broken?
-Consult your hearing care professional.
-Did your hearing aid get moist?
-Use a desiccant (drying kit).
-Battery drains very quickly Did you leave your hearing aid turned on for long periods of time?
-Always turn off your hearing aid when you are not using it.
-Is the battery old?
-Check the date on the battery package.
+Consult your hearing care professional Did your hearing aid get moist?
+Use a desiccant

+Issue Potential cause Potential solution Battery drains very quickly Did you leave your hearing aid on for long periods of time?
+Always turn off your hearing aid when you are not using it Is the battery old?
+Check the date on the battery package

-☆ Warnings to hearing care professionals (US only)
+$\triangle$ Warnings to hearing care professionals (US only)